dweiss/java-sizeof/README.txt

-Self-contained RamUsageEstimator from Apache Solr/Lucene.
+self-contained RamUsageEstimator from Apache Solr/Lucene.

-RamUsageEstimator.sizeOf(new Object()) == ?
+Removed due to incompatibility with Java 9+.
+Archival versions on branches.